Valencia, California: Major construction begins

-The development broke ground in 2017, and the company FivePoint is currently developing the first village, Mission Village.
+The development broke ground in 2017, and the company FivePoint developed the first village, Mission Village.
 Landmark Village was planned to be the first neighborhood to be built.
-Mission Village, with 4,000 homes, is currently under construction and will have a "downtown style" mixed-use center.
+Mission Village, with 4,000 homes, has a "downtown style" mixed-use center.
 Homestead Village and Portero Village are also being planned.
 As of 30 June 2022, all 18 initial neighborhoods are under construction with a total of 725 homes sold since sales began in May 2021.

 Entrada South and Entrada North

 Entrada South and Entrada North are being developed by Newhall Land as part of their original Valencia Master Plan.
-The two Entrada projects are west of The Old Road and will abut the Newhall Ranch development on the east with roads connecting to Mission Village.
+The two Entrada projects are west of The Old Road and will abut the Great Park development on the east with roads connecting to Mission Village.

 Entrada South includes 1,574 residential units including 339 homes and 1,235 multi-family units.
 At just over 500 acres, the project also includes 730,000 sqft of commercial development, a Saugus Union School District elementary school, and open space areas.
 The Newhall Ranch Resource Management and Development Plan and Spineflower Conservation Plan includes approval of a reserve within Entrada South.
 The development is between Six Flags Magic Mountain amusement park to the north and the community of Westridge to the south which is the most southerly community in unincorporated Valencia in 1998.

 Entrada North is a development with 1,150 multi-family residential units built around a town center with shopping, dining and entertainment.
 The 479.3 acre project is southwest of the junction of Interstate 5 and Highway 126.

 Geography

 Located in the westerly portion of the Santa Clarita Valley, the community straddles the Santa Clara River, considered the last undeveloped river valley in Southern California..
 It is bounded on the west by the Ventura County line and on the east by Interstate 5, which also marks the border with the neighborhood of Valencia in the city of Santa Clarita.
-It is also bordered by Castaic to the north, Val Verde to the west, and Stevenson Ranch to the south.
+It is also bordered by Castaic to the north, Val Verde to the northwest, and Stevenson Ranch to the south.

 Valencia has historically supplied people with water, fish, and fertile farmland.
 The area provides habitat for a wide array of native plants and animals including threatened and endangered fauna and flora such as the California condor, the California gnatcatcher, the southwestern willow flycatcher, the least Bell's vireo, the arroyo toad, the San Fernando Valley spineflower, and the threespine stickleback.